haka-security/haka/doc/ref/rule.rst

 Interactive rule
 ----------------

-.. haka:function:: interactive_rule(...)
+.. haka:function:: interactive_rule(name) -> func

+    :param name: Rule name displayed in prompt.
+    :ptype name: string
+    :return func: Rule function.
+    :rtype func: function

     Utility function to create an interactive rule.
-Use this function as the *eval* function on one of your rule.
+Use this function to build an *eval* function of one of your rule.

+    When the rule is evaluated, a prompt will enable the user to enter some commands.
+The parameters given to the rule are available through the table named *inputs*.

     **Usage:**

     ::

         haka.rule{
-            hook = haka.event('ipv4', 'receive_packet'),
+            hook = ipv4.events.receive_packet,
-            eval = haka.interactive_rule
+            eval = haka.interactive_rule("interactive")
         }